Azure/azure-docs-powershell-azuread/azureadps-2.0-preview/AzureAD/New-AzureADMSRoleDefinition.md

 # New-AzureADMSRoleDefinition

 ## SYNOPSIS
-Creates an Azure AD role definition.
+Create a new Azure Active Directory roleDefinition.

 ## SYNTAX